1,000+ Opportunities

 To address housing instability, DCF has adopted the following goals using the funds allocated through ESG-CV: Ensuring those sheltered during COVID-19 do not return to the streets by focusing on the rapid rehousing of individuals and families currently in emergency shelters, temporary shelters, or who are unsheltered; Employing targeted homeless prevention services by utilizing risk assessment tools to identify those most at risk of homelessness; Utilizing homeless diversion strategies to reduce emergency shelter utilization by working with individuals and families as they enter the coordinated entry process to determine if there are family, friends, or other community services that could be a resource for housing stability; Integrating racial equity planning considerations in the implementation and use of ESG-CV resources to help communities understand who is accessing their homeless system and what outcomes those individuals and families have achieved; and Increasing collaboration efforts to address the needs of special populations by teaming up with other entities and prioritizing households with children based on risks, including childhood abuse, domestic violence, etc., those experiencing chronic homelessness, youth experiencing homelessness, or current or past substance abuse, and households with substance-exposed newborns, persons with HIV or AIDS, and LGBTQ populations.

-Based on current listing details, eligibility includes: Renters in Florida facing financial hardship Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Renters in Florida facing financial hardship.
+Confirm the full requirements in the official notice before applying.

-Florida Children's Initiative Planning Grants is sponsored by Florida Department of Children and Families.
-A one-time grant to help eligible communities develop a designation application for Florida Children's Initiatives.
-Funds can be used for community engagement, research/data collection, town hall meetings, workgroup meetings, and development of a Community Strategic Plan.
+Florida Children's Initiatives Grant is sponsored by Florida Department of Children and Families.
+A one-time grant to help eligible communities, specifically counties without an existing Children's Initiative, develop a designation application.
+Funds can be used for community engagement, research, data collection, town hall meetings, workgroup meetings, and the development of a Community Strategic Plan.
+The intent is to create a community-based service network that develops, coordinates, and provides quality education, accessible healthcare, youth development programs, opportunities for employment, and safe and affordable housing for children and families.